 In clauses referring to a higher layer parameter value provided by a first or second PUCCH-Config, when applicable a corresponding higher layer parameter value for PUCCH transmissions associated with multicast PDCCH or PDSCH receptions is provided as described in [12, TS 38.331].
 In clauses referring to a higher layer parameter value provided by SPS-PUCCH-AN or SPS-PUCCH-AN-List, when applicable a corresponding higher layer parameter value for PUCCH transmissions associated with multicast SPS PDSCH receptions is provided as described in [12, TS 38.331].
 In clauses referring to a higher layer parameter value provided by pdsch-HARQ-ACK-Codebook or pdsch-HARQ-ACK-CodebookList, when applicable a corresponding higher layer parameter value for HARQ-ACK codebooks associated with multicast HARQ-ACK information is provided as described in [12, TS 38.331].

 A UE monitors PDCCH for scheduling PDSCH receptions or for activation/release of SPS PDSCH receptions for a corresponding SPS PDSCH configuration as described in clause 10.1.
+The UE provides HARQ-ACK information with ACK value when the UE detects a DCI format indicating activation or release for a multicast SPS PDSCH configuration.